aimms/documentation/webui/column-chart-widget.rst

 |

 Next, the number of decimals and the indicator for showing/hidding the units of measurement may be specified in the corresponding fields of the identifier settings, as already shown above.
-Please realize that both options need to be resolved to a scalar, so you cannot specify an identifier like p_NumDecimals(c) for the number of decimals.
-This means that you cannot show a different number of decimals for data that belongs to the same identifier.
+Please note that either option needs to be resolved to a scalar value.
+So, in particular, it is not possible to specify an indexed identifier like p_NumDecimals(c) for the number of decimals.
+This means that you cannot show a different number of decimals for different data values which belong to the same identifier.
-These "per identifier" options will be then reflected in the chart view provided that the data labels are toggled on (see more info about toggling labels in the `Chart Settings <column-chart-widget.html#column-chart-settings>`__ section below):
+These "per identifier" options are then reflected in the chart view provided that the data labels are toggled on (see more info about toggling labels in the `Chart Settings <column-chart-widget.html#column-chart-settings>`__ section below):

 .. image:: images/ColumnChart-NumDec-ShowUnits-1.png
    :align: center